Ear Surgery (Otoplasty) New York City

 Types of Anesthesia

-Otoplasty to fix prominent ears usually takes between 90 minutes and two hours, depending on the extent of the surgery.
+Correction of prominent ears usually takes between 90 minutes and two hours, depending on the extent of the surgery.
 In young children, the surgery is usually performed under general anesthesia.
-For adults, otoplasty is performed using a local anesthetic with IV sedation or under local anesthesia alone.
+For adults, treatment is performed using a local anesthetic with IV sedation or under local anesthesia alone.

-Dr. Cangello will recommend the best type of anesthesia for your otoplasty and also give you the expected length of your surgery.
+Dr. Cangello will recommend the best type of anesthesia and give you the expected length of your surgery.

 Otoplasty is not “one-size-fits-all” surgery.
 Protruding ears, for instance, can be caused by ears that are proportionally too large for the face or ears that stick out from the head.
 The surgical techniques used depend on the problem being corrected, your anatomy, and the amount of cartilage in your ear.